theseccreto/.github/profile/README.md

-# Foxety - Your investors profile in web
+# foxety - Your investors profile in web

 ![Black_bg_Foxx](https://github.com/foxxnetworking/.github/assets/57725054/ad936ddd-2019-4356-bf89-f8cd62592e49)

 ## Overview

-Foxety is a brazilian social network designed for the financial market community.
+foxety is a brazilian social network designed for the financial market community.
 Its aim is to provide a platform where investors, traders, and finance enthusiasts can connect, share ideas, and discuss the latest market trends.
-With Foxety, users can create and manage investment portfolios, follow market influencers, engage in discussions, and stay updated with relevant financial news.
+With foxety, users can create and manage investment portfolios, follow market influencers, engage in discussions, and stay updated with relevant financial news.

 ## Features

 - **Posts**: you can post investment insights on a specialized platform whether for everyone to see, a community, or a select group of friends.
 - **Reactions**: Reactions are really intuitive for the investment environment.
 You can select between 5 reactions that have to do with stock market movements.
 - **Active Monitoring**: you have real-time data on your favorite assets, all the time on the platform.
 We are connected to the main exchanges so that there is no information spread.
 - **Price Alert**: Set price alert.
 Let's assume that some of your assets hit some mark positively or negatively.
-It's time to post on Foxety!
+It's time to post on foxety!
 - **Commitment Badges**: We will reward certain companies and cryptocurrencies that commit to environmental initiatives, such as zero carbon emissions.
 - **Zero Carbon**: We have been carbon-neutral since our foundation.
 [We offset our carbon footprint with our tree planting partner.](https://onetreeplanted.org)
 - **Many many more features!
 Come meet us..
 As for a invite code.**